nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_isa_assay.md

   - README.md
 - An existing assay can be registered to the investigation by using `arc a register`.
 - To create the folder structure and afterwards register the new assay `arc a add` can be used.
 This command combines init and register.

+> :warning: An assay identifier also sets the folder name, so ensure to avoid special characters!

 |     Field                                 |     Description                                                                                                                                                                                                                                                                                                                    |     Input                   |
 |-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|